-LANDMARK ALTERATION PROCESS IMPROVEMENTS AND CULTURAL HERITAGE BOARD AND DESIGN REVIEW BOARD CONSOLIDATION PAGE 12 OF 27
+LANDMARK ALTERATION PROCESS IMPROVEMENTS AND CULTURAL HERITAGE BOARD AND DESIGN REVIEW BOARD CONSOLIDATION Page 12 of 22

-- a.
+- h.
+The development of new non-residential or multi-family residential structures involving between 500 and 5,000 square-feet. - i.
+The construction of a new primary single-family dwelling. - 4) Major LMA: Amend the Major LMA Permit process (Design Review and Preservation Board level - previously Cultural Heritage Board) to include substantial projects, including the following alterations or additions to properties identified as contributors to a Preservation District.
+All projects under Major LMA would be required to be consistent with the Secretary of the Interior's Standards for Treatment of Historic Properties.
+(Note: Proposed changes are identified in underline and strikeout format.) - a.
 Major renovation or restoration involving an entire façade or building. - b.
 Substantial alterations to an existing structure that do not match the original design. - c.
 Removing or enclosing an existing porch or adding a new porch. - d.
 Substantial additions, for example, adding a second story to a one story house. - e.
 The construction of a new primary dwelling. - f.
 Demolition or removal of an existing historic building. - g.
 A fence that also requires a Conditional Use Permit or Variance; - h.
 A project involving historic resources that will be approved by the Design Review Board or Commission. - i.
 Additions to existing single-family residential structures involving 500 square-feet or greater that are readily visible from the public right-of-way, including second-story additions to a one-story house. - j.
-Additions to existing non-residential or multi-family residential structures of 5,000 square-feet or greater, or smaller projects that have been found inconsistent with the Secretary of the Interior Standards for Treatment of Historic Properties. - k.
-The construction of new non-residential or multi-family residential structures of 5,000 square-feet or greater, or smaller projects that have been found inconsistent with the Secretary of the Interior Standards for Treatment of Historic Properties. - 5) Design Review: Replace, in its entirety, Zoning Code Section 20-58.060(C)(4) with the following:
+Additions to existing non-residential or multi-family residential structures of 5,000 square-feet or greater, or smaller projects that have been found inconsistent with the Secretary of the

-LANDMARK ALTERATION PROCESS IMPROVEMENTS AND CULTURAL HERITAGE BOARD AND DESIGN REVIEW BOARD CONSOLIDATION PAGE 13 OF 27
+LANDMARK ALTERATION PROCESS IMPROVEMENTS AND CULTURAL HERITAGE BOARD AND DESIGN REVIEW BOARD CONSOLIDATION Page 13 of 22